 - The rings of Saturn and Uranus can be painted on or made from poster board.
 (We painted rings directly on Uranus, but painted striped rings on poster board for Saturn.)

 - Let planets dry for 24 hours, and then pop the balloons with a pin near the balloon knot.

-- After blowing up the balloons, write the name of each planet on the balloon to keep them straight.
-Hang the planets to dry in order as well..
+- After blowing up the balloons, write the name of each planet on them to prevent a mix-up.
+Hang the planets to dry in order as well.

 - For the last layer of paper mache, use plain white copy paper so less paint will be needed.